Varungoyal171/operating-system/README.md

 we will find out

-waiting time for each process - how much each process is waited turnaround time-time in which a process completed its execution after queuing throughput time- time taken by each process for execution
+•waiting time for each process - how much each process is waited

+•turnaround time-time in which a process completed its execution after queuing

+•throughput time- time taken by each process for execution